joshvonkorff/Project-3/README.md

 *NOTE: the characteristic words and clusters reported here correspond to one run of the program.
 Due to the random nature of the program, the same words and clusters will not necessarily result from every run.
 To get a more stable list of words, try setting holdout = False to include all speeches with no holdout.*

+## Numbering system

+George Washington is president number 0, while Donald Trump is number 43.
+Grover Cleveland is only president number 21, although he is normally thought of as president 21 and 23 (or 22 and 24 if George Washington is number 1.)
+The 0-indexing is used throughout the program, to avoid confusion.
+This means that the 0-indexed number differs from the usual by 2 for presidents after Benjamin Harrison but only 1 for presidents before him (as well as for Harrison himself.)

 ## Findings

 Based on the weight function, we can calculate the "characteristic words" of each cluster.